flag-UK

 St George’s Market

 A colourful indoor affair [below, left], a Victorian hall with iron pillars, open Friday, Saturday and Sunday, filled with art, antiques, vinyl records – and food.
-Expect cakes, coffee, snacks and, at the weekend, even more at St George’s Market.
+Expect cakes, coffee, snacks and, at weekends, even more at St George’s Market.

 White’s Tavern

-Belfast’s oldest pub, dating back to 1630, and now with garden and beer hall.
-White’s Tavern is great for fish and chips Irish stew or seafood chowder amongst the bare bricks and polished wood.
+Belfast’s oldest pub, dating back to 1630, now with a garden and beer hall.
+White’s Tavern is great for fish and chips, Irish stew or seafood chowder amongst the bare bricks and polished wood.

 – READ MORE: 9 off-the-beaten-track British Isles destinations